simon-whitehead/go-debug/README.md

 }
 ```

 When your code runs, execution will stop at `debugger.Break()`.
-Your watch variable `i` will be visible in the browser window:
+Your watch variable `i` will be visible in the browser window located at `http://localhost:8080` (as specified in the code above - the port is configurable):

 ![Breakpoint #1](https://raw.githubusercontent.com/simon-whitehead/go-debug/master/sample/img/breakpoint1.png)